-- If the stove is installed in a transportable building, the chimney must be removed. - Completely seal all penetrations with high temp sealant of the chimney and silicone sealant for fresh air holes to maintain continuity of the air barrier system. - Make Sure all Baffles and Bricks are located in the correct position before final placement or any more moving of the stove.
+- If the stove is installed in a transportable building, the chimney must be removed. - Completely seal all penetrations with high temp. sealant of the chimney and silicone sealant for fresh air holes to maintain continuity of the air barrier system.

-Wall Protection for "Free Standing" Installation (Cont'd)
+Wall Protection for "Free Standing" Installation

-In some areas local codes may require thirty-six inches (36") from a combustible, therefore it is very important that you check with local officials.
+In some areas local codes may require thirty-six inches (36") from a combustible, therefore it is important that you check with local officials.
 If you need to place your unit closer to a combustible wall, some protection will be necessary.
-If an approved wall board is used this will reduce your clearance by two thirds (2/3); however, a one-inch (1") air space has to be between the board and the wall.
+A one-inch (1") air space must be between the board and the wall.
 If you have a ceiling flue hook-up, you will need protection from the floor to the ceiling if you do not meet the normal clearances.
 If you have a wall flue hook up, you will need wall protection at least twelve inches (12") above the wall thimble.